 Sometimes, accidents are unpreventable no matter how many precautions you take.
 If you do experience a collision with a motorcycle on the road, here’s what you should do.

 - Assess your injuries immediately.
 An accident can cause a variety of injuries, including:

 - Internal bleeding

 - Head trauma

 - Spinal injuries

 You should take note of any injuries you have before leaving your vehicle.
 Then, if you’re able to, check on the motorcycle driver.
 Look around for them in the immediate area.
-If you find them and notice any injuries, avoid moving them and call for emergency medical assistance immediately.
+If you find them and notice any injuries, avoid moving them.

 - Call the police.
 Officers won’t always respond to a traffic accident, but if they do, they will want to prepare a written report of what happened.
 Without admitting fault on your part, you should give them the details of the accident.
 Ask any witnesses to provide a statement as well.
 These first-hand accounts at the scene can prove invaluable should you need to seek a personal injury claim.

 - Get medical assistance.
 Even if you don’t appear injured by the motorcycle accident, don’t delay getting medical help after the incident.
 There may be issues you don’t know about yet, such as internal bleeding or organ trauma.
 These types of injuries might not present symptoms until days after the accident.
 You should get a medical evaluation from a professional as soon as possible.
 Make sure to ask for a copy of all medical tests performed on you as well as any bills you incurred as a result.

 - Call a lawyer.
 If you believe the other driver is at fault in a motorcycle accident then its time to get legal representation.
 A Bakersfield lawyer can review all aspects of your case to determine liability and work to get you sufficient compensation.